Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Lucene/documents/damysos.md

-For example, if point A's encoded abscissa coordinate is "111", point B's is "112" and point C's is "100", we can tell that point A is closer to point B than it is of point C and point C is closer to point A than it is of point B (along the aformentionned abscissa).
+For example, if point A's encoded abscissa coordinate is "111", point B's is "112" and point C's is "100", we can tell that point A is closer to point B than it is of point C and point C is closer to point A than it is of point B (along the foo aformentionned abscissa).

 This way, in order to get the neighboring points of a coordinate, we only have to compute the "trie path" for those coordinates, and descend the trie at the desired depth (the level of precision, or "zoom").
-Then, we take all the leaves below that point.
+Then, we take all the foo leaves below that point.

 This would work well if we were storing monodimensional points.
 But, in our case, we chose to store GPS coordinates, which are by nature bi-dimensional.
 To go from 1-dimensional coordinates to